Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Conclusions

 \section{Conclusions}

-In this paper, we presented \mymethod, a single stream architecture for first-person action recognition.
-Its main feature is that it is able to jointly learn appearance and motion features thanks to the use of a self-supervised pretext task aimed at estimating, from a single static image, a motion-based segmentation of the input frame.
-This leads to a lighter architecture (with respect to the two-stream models, which is the mainstream approach for action recognition), which is trainable in a single stage, can work on a sparse sampling of the input video segment and achieves the current state of the art on several publicly available datasets.
+In this paper, we presented \mymethod, a single stream architecture for FPAR.
+Its main feature is the ability to jointly learn appearance and motion features thanks to the use of a set of self-supervised pretext tasks aimed at estimating the motion information associated with a single static input image.
+This leads to a light architecture, trainable in a single stage, capable of working on sparse sampling of the input video segment (thus reducing test processing time) and achieving optimal results on several publicly available datasets.

 Despite the promising results obtained, there is still room for further improvements.
 As future works, we are planning to investigate the contribution of other self-supervised pretext tasks and the possible integration of multiple auxiliary tasks, capable of further strengthening the discriminative capabilities of the final embeddings.
-Examples of such tasks are the jigsaw problem (which could help the model infer useful information about the spatial relationships between objects in the image), the identification of the correct temporal order of a sequence of images (to learn better temporal correlations between frames) or colorization, where an image is split into its intensity and color components, the former predicting the latter (which could help segmenting object of interest for the action recognition tasks, like the hands).
-Then, since \mymethod is backbone agnostic, we will also investigate the contribution of different state-of-the-art models for the appearance stream.
-Finally, another option we are interested in is verifying the possibility of using modality hallucination approaches as an alternative to the MS task for instilling a \quotes{flavour} of motion into the (single stream) appearance features.
+Another option we are interested in is verifying the possibility of using modality hallucination approaches as an alternative to the MP tasks for instilling a \quotes{flavour} of motion into the (single stream) appearance features.